-The simple browser allows you to browse Artifactory using simple path-driven URLs, which are the same URLs used by a build client, such as Maven.
+The simple browser lets you to browse repositories using simple path-driven URLs, which are the same URLs used by build tools such as Maven.
 It provides lightweight, view-only browsing.

-List Browsing provides the most lightweight, read-only view and is similar to simple directory listing provided by HTTP servers.
+List Browsing lets you browse the contents of a repository outside of the Artifactory UI.
+It provides a highly responsive, read-only view and is similar to a directory listing provided by HTTP servers.

-To activate List Browsing, click the small icon to the right of a repository name in the Simple Browser (marked in red in the screenshot above).
+To use List Browsing, click the icon to the right of a repository name in the Simple Browser (indicated in red in the screenshot above).

-Remote browsing provides the ability to navigate the contents of the remote repository even if the artifacts have not been cached locally.
+Artifactory remote browsing capabilities let you navigate the contents of the remote repository even if the artifacts have not been cached locally.